-- NBO will work closely with the Nebraska Department of Labor (NDOL) and other stakeholders to identify and appropriately characterize high-demand (current and future) careers and critical skill sets necessary to support Nebraska's broadband buildout, operation, and maintenance.
-The NBO may choose to leverage state and national occupational data resources such as the O\Net Resource Center to reinforce the creation of industry-centric, career-connected employment opportunities across Nebraska. - 2.
-NBO will develop a Workforce Working Group to serve as a catalyst and facilitator of workforce related communications, coordination, and awareness between NBO agencies, training programs, and broadband providers and contractors.
+To ensure that NBEAD subgrantees support the development and use of a highly skilled workforce, NBO will work closely with NDOL and other stakeholders to identify and appropriately characterize high-demand (current and future) careers and critical skill sets necessary to support Nebraska's broadband buildout, operation, and maintenance.
+NBO may choose to leverage state and national occupational data resources such as the ONet Resource Center (ONET Resource Center (onetcenter.org)) to reinforce the creation of industry-centric, career-connected employment opportunities across Nebraska.
+NBO will also develop a workforce working group to serve as a catalyst and facilitator of workforce related communications, coordination, and awareness between NBO agencies, training programs, and broadband providers and contractors.